bhuvi778/Chemistry-coaching/DEPLOYMENT.md

-# 🚀 Deployment Guide for Reaction Lab Website
+# 🚀 Deployment Guide for Ace2examz Website

 ## 📋 Overview
 This guide will help you deploy your full-stack application: